krxdow/TER-2023/DifferenceApp/README.md

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## Setup
+Remove node_modules and package-lock.json (if you have npm) or yarn.lock (if you have yarn) before installing dependencies.
 Make sure to install the dependencies:

 ```bash
 # yarn